rdviii/ai-policy/ai-policy-2025.md

 # Artificial Intelligence (AI) Policy for the AQUA Research Group, Quantum Information Processing, and Quantum Internet (Fall 2025)
-Rod Van Meter, incorporating suggested text on rules and examples from Andrew Todd
+Rod Van Meter, incorporating and adapting suggested text on rules and examples from Andrew Todd (though I take responsibility for the current draft; Andrew has not endorsed this yet)

 [**"AI is a tool to delegate tasks, not understanding"**](https://datatracker.ietf.org/meeting/124/materials/slides-124-rasprg-02-jaime-jimenez-01) Jaime Jiménez, RASPRG at IETF 124, Nov.
 2025